-This course will focus on conceptual foundations for understanding the role of leisure in the quality of life.
+Fullfills General Education Social and Behavioral Sciences and is an approved Global and Cultural Perspectives course.
+Focuses on conceptual foundations for understanding the role of leisure in the quality of life.
 The significance and meaning of leisure will be explored with emphasis on factors influencing leisure, analysis of leisure values, and the study of the social, historical, cultural, psychological, political, and economic points of view.
-FA, SP.
+FA, SP, SU.

 RSM 2070.
 Fundamentals of Sport Management.
 3 Hours.

 Designed to provide students with fundamental knowledge and skills related to planning, organizing, directing, budgeting, and marketing sport venues and events.
 Best practices for sport management will be examined in the context of professional sports; collegiate, intercollegiate, and interscholastic sports; community and youth sports; and special events and festivals.
 FA, SP.

 RSM 2500.
 Introduction to Recreation and Sport Management.
 3 Hours.

 This course is designed to introduce students to the recreation and sport management industry.
 The historical and philosophical perspectives of sport and leisure will be discussed with a specific emphasis on service areas and career options in recreation, sport and tourism.
 FA, SP.

 RSM 2600.
 Recreation and Sport Leadership.
 3 Hours.

 This course will explore the development of knowledge related to leadership theory, group dynamics, and face-to-face leadership techniques.
 Students will gain an understanding of leadership theories as they are applied in a field setting.
 Course fee required.
 SP.

 Overview of the unique goals and challenges associated with the design, development, operations, and utilization of recreation facilities, including recreation centers, pools, water parks, playgrounds, parks, fitness centers, sports complexes, trails, resorts, and cemeteries.
 SP.